Alexis-Georganopoulos/Robotic-Finger/README.md

 - $l \in [0.01, 0.02]$

 Furthermore, during cross-validation, I recorded the **best** $R^2$ score for a given model, rather than its **median**.<br>
-My reasoning is as follows: a good simpler model would perform well on the test/train/validation sets, whereas a simpler, overfitted model would only perform well on the test/train sets, and poorly on the validation set.
+My reasoning is as follows: a good simpler model would perform well on the test/train/validation sets, whereas a simpler, overftted model would only perform well on the test/train sets, and poorly on the validation set.
 And since I had the computation power, I could filter out the overfitted models and keep the remainder as candidates.<br>
 After filtering them against the validation set, the best performing candidate had $L = 7, N = 5, l= 0.014$.<br>
 It important to note that the weights and biases were never saved during the search.